Searching the National Archives for NA Records

 One of the benefits of the NAIL records is that once you have searched the site and come up with an application and/or census number for your ancestor, a form is available online to order copies of those records -- just print it out, attach your fee and mail it in.
 In the case of the Index to the Final Rolls, the cost is $10 per census card.

-The NAIL Dawes Commission rolls include 64,177 applications that have been digitized into 10,8874 pdf files, each with multiple names and references.
+The NAIL Dawes Commission rolls include 64,177 applications that have been digitized into 10,8874 PDF files, each with multiple names and references.
 All 634 pages of the Final Rolls have been digitized as well as the 343 pages of the index to the Guion Miller Rolls.
 There is also complete documentation on the Wallace and Kern-Clifton rolls.
-Once you get to the site, be sure to click on the link to Search Hints for Genealogical Data in NAIL at http://www.nara.gov/nara/nail/nailgen.html which provides a step-by-step guide for searching the site.
+Once you get to the site, be sure to click on the link to Search Hints for Genealogical Data in NAIL at https://www.archives.gov/research/genealogy/catalog-guide, which provides a step-by-step guide for searching the site.
 You WILL want to check this out.
 Trust me on this.
 If you enter the term "indian census," NAIL will most likely return only one "hit."
 Using the term "Indian Census Rolls" will get you more than 74,000 hits.
 I know of cases where surnames were entered and no hits were returned, simply because the correct roll information was not included in the search.
-You'll find the search form at http://www.nara.gov/cgi-bin/starfinder/0?path=standard.txt&id=demo&pass=&OK=OK and when you use it, be sure to check the box that requests "digital records only."
+You'll find the search form at https://www.archives.gov/ and when you use it, be sure to check the box that requests "digital records only."
 It will speed your search for these particular types of records.

 Remember, the records in NAIL are not complete.
 It is a work in progress so you will want to bookmark the site and return occasionally to see if the records you have been searching for have been added.

-Searching the NARA records requries the same caveats that always seem to apply to records regarding Native Americans.
+Searching the NARA records requires the same caveats that always seem to apply to records regarding Native Americans.
 I know of cases where enrolled members were not on the Dawes or Guion Miller Rolls.
 There have also been reports of NARA records showing an application being turned down when, in fact, the person's application was indeed approved.
 For other lists that may harbor your ancestor's name, be sure to check out my Native American Genealogy section.